slateci/slate-client-server/README.md

 ### cluster list

 List the currently available clusters.
+Optionally limit the list to clusters which a particular VO is allowed on, using the `--vo` flag.

 Example: